drandreaskrueger/hackathons/polkadot-2020/gitcoin-bugs.md

 **How would I know that?**

-The [dashboard](https://gitcoin.co/dashboard) still has the "Submit work" button enabled for ALL of my challenges, as if I have to still submit my work.
+The [dashboard](https://gitcoin.co/dashboard) still has the "Submit work" button enabled for my challenges "Bounties in Progress", *as if I still have to* submit my work.

 But then when trying that (again), the same error message again: